top of page

 16 February 2024 Canberra Times "Private school staff still waiting for nine months of super"

-If the current Directors do not comply with the Consent Orders, within the timeframes stipulated, then clearly the original decision must stand that they are not a fit and proper Board because they can’t adhere to conditions they consented to.
+Given the current Directors have not complied with the Consent Orders, within the timeframes stipulated, then clearly the original decision must stand, that they are not a fit and proper Board because they can’t adhere to conditions they consented to.

 AAT Consent Orders